Deepwalker/pundler/README.md

 Pundler
 =======

 Python bundler alike alternative to virtualenv for development.
-Best play with pyenv.
+Plays best with pyenv.
 For deployment use virtualenv or something special.

 For now works only with PyPI packages.